2GB: History

 In 1940, the station became the largest producer of radio drama programs in the Southern Hemisphere.
 During World War II, 2GB provided transcription records to the Australian Army's network of radio stations in Papua New Guinea and the Pacific Islands.

-Station announcer Ted Harris, aided by American Ted Schroeder, became the first man to give a direct ball-by-ball description of the Davis Cup from Forest Hills to Australia on August 27, 1955.
+Station announcer Ted Harris, aided by American Ted Schroeder, became the first man to give a direct ball-by-ball description of the Davis Cup from Forest Hills to Australia on 27 August 1955.
 Two years later, 2GB became the first Australian station to air news bulletins on the hour, every hour during its broadcast day.

-Prior to 1964, the controlling interest (45%) was held by Broadcasting Associates Pty Ltd., with 14% owned by the John Fairfax group of companies, and the balance owned by various smaller shareholders.
-Broadcasting Associates was owned by A.T.V.
-(Australia) Pty.
-Ltd., the Australian subsidiary of ITV company Associated Television.
+Prior to 1964, the controlling interest (45%) was held by Broadcasting Associates Pty Ltd, with 14% owned by John Fairfax, and the balance owned by various smaller shareholders.
+Broadcasting Associates was owned by ATV (Australia) Pty Ltd, the Australian subsidiary of ITV company Associated Television.
 In 1964, Fairfax purchased ATV's Australian assets, including the 45% share in 2GB.

 Although the ownership of the station has subsequently passed to strictly commercial interests, the Theosophical Society was still presenting programmes on the station as late as 1975.

 Ray Hadley, previously with 2UE, became a presenter at the station in 2001.

 2GB had a standby mast and its original 873 AM transmitter tower at Wentworth Point at Homebush Bay.
 Its location was visible via the Ryde Bridge, and also via the train line to Rhodes and Concord train stations.
 Due to a redevelopment occurring on the same land, the tower was brought down on Friday 11 September 2015.
 A month or two before, a new tower was erected for 2GB and is now situated at the 2KY transmitter site, also in Homebush.

 In October 2012, following the Alan Jones "died of shame" controversy, 2GB suspended advertising on the Alan Jones show.
 This decision was reversed in October 2012, but many advertisers declined to return to sponsoring the program.